dominiclizarraga/dominiclizarraga.github.io/_posts/2023-12-17-kasper-product-focused-ruby.md

 2.- In a rails context, start with a controller and start figuring out how to pass stuff to the view (it will give you a lot of constraints already).

-3.- Then sketch stuff out like write methods that reflect "complete" and "uncomplete" (for a todo feature), don't focus on assigning instance variables, inheritance of the controller (you save this for later).
+3.- Then sketch stuff out like write methods that reflect "complete" and "uncomplete" (for a Todo app and task feature), don't focus on assigning instance variables, inheritance of the controller (you save this for later).

 4.- At this point we have how routes are going to be.
 What are going to be the "resources" are they going to be nested?